vdua/somerandomstuff/content/posts/custom_fonts_html5_form.md

 5. In the Name field enter `jcr:data` and choose `Binary` in the type Field.
 Click on Add and then click on Save at the top.
 6. In the properties tab click on the newly added property `jcr:data`.
 A dialog will come up asking you to browse a file.
 Select the font file and upload it.
 Click on Save at the top.
 7. Navigate to `/apps/somerandomstuff/html5/fontdemo/fontfile` and create a node of type `nt:file` and name as `style.css`.
 Save when done.
 8. Open the newly created file `style.css` and paste the following content and save.
-Replace the font-family with the actual name of the font being used in XDP
+Replace the font-family with the actual name of the font being used in XDP.

 ```
 @font-face {